 STAFF ANALYSIS: By Order No. PSC-96-0357-FOF-WU, issued March 13, 1996, in Docket No. 950641-WU, the Commission approved the use of the operating ratio methodology for setting rates.
-The Order also method and a guideline margin of 10% of operation and maintenance expenses.
+The Order also established criteria to determine the use of the operating ratio method and a guideline margin of 10% of operation and maintenance expenses.